Atmosphere/atmosphere-samples/samples/chat-node-client/README.md

 Build the sample and then install atmosphere-client support in node.js

-Start the server part of the websocket-chat program.
+Start the server part of the chat or websocket-chat sample program.

-At a console, execute the following shell commands.
+At a console, execute the following shell commands to start the websocket-chat sample program.

 ```bash
 % cd ../websocket-chat
 % mvn jetty:run
 ```

 Open http://localhost:8080/ using your Browser for the first chat user.

 Start this client for another chat user.